 I’d almost forgotten the taste of that once crucial wine until just a few weeks ago when I was handed a glass that I hadn’t requested to taste, but was brought along by one of my distributors “just in case I was interested.”

 And there it was, that beautiful classic French Syrah - perfectly balanced with earth, leather, and meat married with black fruit, lavender, and rosemary.
 A wine that doesn’t overwhelm with headiness or alcohol, but whose deep complexity enchants and lingers in a way that makes you want to keep going back for more.
 Simply beautiful.

 Except unlike my Parisian blind tasting, this wine was made half a world away from Northern Rhone, in California.
 An up-and-coming young winemaker, Drake Whitcraft, is making a real name for himself in the world of wine, producing Syrahs that could fool French Syrah lovers time and again.

 Perfect, I thought to myself.
-This is precisely the kind of wine I want to bring to the En Pointe community.
+This is exactly the style of wine I want to share with the En Pointe community.